Broadway Flows Implementation

 • Checking whether the entity is reserved for another user in the task's target environment when running a load task without a sequence replacement, a delete task, or a reserve task.
 If the entity is reserved for another user, it skips it, as it is unavailable.

-• Loading the available entities into the entity table in the TDM DB and updating the entities number counter.
+• Loading the available entities into the entity table in the TDM DB and updating the entity number counter.

 Example:

 The task needs to get 5 entities.
 The Select statement gets 20 entities.
 The first 2 selected entities are reserved for another user.
-The 3rd, 4th, 5th, 6th, and 7th entities are available and are populated in the entity table; then the entities' loop stops.
+The 3rd, 4th, 5th, 6th, and 7th entities are available and are populated in the entity table; the entity loop then stops.

 Below are examples of a Custom Logic flow: